A Village With No Name

 “That’s all the more reason to stay,” said Watkins.
 “Maybe he’s already dead.
 That kind doesn’t live long.”

-Gideon shrugged and asked again, testily, “What do you want from me, Sheriff?”
+Gideon shrugged, then asked again, testily, “What do you want from me, Sheriff?”

-“We need you to help us clean up this village,” Evans butted in eagerly.
+Evans lent forward.
+“We need your help to clean up this village,” he butted eagerly.
 “It will never grow into a town with Kane running the show.
 Hell, the village doesn’t even have a name!
 We need someone who can stand up to him.
 Something we should have done a long time ago.”

 “If you feel that way, then why don’t you do it now?”

-Evans put up his hands.
-“Listen, Mister McCraw.
-You don’t seem to understand the seriousness of the problem.”
-Evans stepped back from Gideon and began to pace the office floor.
+Evans raised his hands to his head.
+“Listen, Mister McCraw; you don’t seem to understand the seriousness of the problem.”
+He stepped back from Gideon and began to pace the office floor.
 “How should I put this?
 When Tom Kane finds out you shot one of his men and crossed words with his son, he will not take it lying down.
-I guess, by now, Scott has hightailed it back to the Bottleneck Ranch to tell his Pa about you.
+I guess, by now, Scott has hightailed it back to the YT Ranch to tell his Pa about you.
 I wouldn’t want to be in your shoes when his boys catch up with you out there on the trail.
 And believe me, they will find you.”

 “I can take care of myself.
 Besides, Kane can’t be that hard to control.”
-Thinking they might take that as a signal he might stay, he added quickly.
+Thinking they might mistake his words as a signal he might stay, he added quickly.
 “Sorry, but I’m leaving in the morning, early.”

 “Please, Gideon, think again,” Watkins, pleaded.
 “He has a mean bunch of men riding with him.
 We are not the only two who want changes around here.
 That’s why we’re asking for your help.”
 He looked up at Evans and then back at Gideon.
 “Also, there’s a reward out on most of Kane’s men.
 If you bring them in dead or alive, we’ll willingly sign the papers for you to collect the rewards.
 But if you ride out on us now, Kane will take out his frustration on those poor souls who live up there among the cottonwood trees?”